The DUFF: Screenplay and casting

 In November 2011, CBS Films acquired the rights to the novel of the same name by Kody Keplinger.
-Josh A Cagan was enlisted to adapt the book into a script.
+Josh A. Cagan was enlisted to adapt the book into a script.
 He decided to use the Kübler-Ross model of five emotional stages to make a better transition of the narrative part.
 The script featured on the Black List of best unproduced screenplays of 2011.

 Ari Sandel became attached to the project in May 2013.
-On April 9, 2014, Mae Whitman was cast in the lead; author Kody Keplinger had envisioned Whitman in the role even before the book's release, after watching her on Parenthood.
+On April 9, 2014, Mae Whitman was cast in the lead; Keplinger had envisioned Whitman in the role even before the book's release, after watching her on Parenthood.
 The cast grew with the addition of Bella Thorne on April 30, Ken Jeong on May 12, Skyler Samuels on May 22 Robbie Amell and Bianca A. Santos on May 27, and Allison Janney on June 10.

 Filming

 Principal photography began in Atlanta, Georgia, in June 2014 and ended on July 9, 2014.
 Shooting locations included Henry W. Grady High School, Marietta High School, Perimeter Mall, the Cobb Energy Performing Arts Centre, Stone Mountain Park, and a local Dave and Buster's.